Scifabric/pybossa/doc/customizing.rst

 .. note::
-    PyBossa tries to first match the user preferred language from their browser.
+    PYBOSSA tries to first match the user preferred language from their browser.
 This will work for anonymous users, while registered ones can specify the language they want using their user preferences.

 .. note::
-    As an alternative way to allow anonymous users to *force* a different language, PyBossa looks for a cookie named **language** where it expects the key of any of the supported langes in the LOCALES list.
+    As an alternative way to allow anonymous users to *force* a different language, PYBOSSA looks for a cookie named **language** where it expects the key of any of the supported langes in the LOCALES list.
 You can use JavaScript to set it up.